philipperemy/cond_rnn/README.md

 pip install cond-rnn
 ```

-## What is a Conditional RNN?
+## What is Conditional RNN?

 <p align="center">
   <img src="misc/arch.png" width="500">
 </p>

-The `ConditionalRecurrent` module is useful if you have time series data with external inputs that do not depend on time.
+The `ConditionalRecurrent` layer is useful if you have time series data with external inputs that do not depend on time.

 Let's consider some weather data for two different cities: Paris and San Francisco.
 The aim is to predict the next temperature data point.
 Based on our knowledge, the weather behaves differently depending on the city.
 You can either:
 - Combine the auxiliary features with the time series data (ugly!).